patwari/patwari.github.io/README.md

 > Emulate a 3D environment on PIXI-js which primarily is a (2D) webGL-renderer.

 - [Dots and Boxes Game on Libgdx](https://github.com/patwari/DotAndBoxes) - Mar 2020
 > A simple game built on LibGdx.
 It was a personal project while learning the framework.
-[APK link] (A simple game built on LibGdx.
-It was a personal project while learning the framework.)
+[APK link](https://github.com/patwari/DotAndBoxes/raw/master/app/release/monoloco.apk)

 - Text Search Engine - Aug 2015
 - Under Prof. Gautam K. Das, Dept of Mathematics, IITG